 The choruses get LOUD and are so POWERFUL on the best copies they make a mockery of most of the pressings out there.
-This is a Big Speaker Record if ever there was one.

 In-Depth Track Commentary